Weather

 Where to Go

-Quito & Highlands: Cool, wet weather does not matter if you are exploring Ecuador's superb cultural heritage, and the fabulous colonial churches and museums of Quito or Cuenca are great to explore in January.
+Quito & Highlands: Cool, wet weather doesn't matter when exploring Ecuador's superb cultural heritage, and the fabulous colonial churches and museums of Quito or Cuenca are great to visit in January.

 What to Do